truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 ### Networking

 Custom applications use the system-level Kubernetes Node IP settings by default.
 You can assign an external interface to custom apps by setting one on the **Networking** section of the **Launch Docker Image** form.
-However, doing so may lead to configuration issues since Kubernetes is designed to move apps dynamically between hosts.

 Unless you need to run an application seperately from the Web UI, we recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function properly.